leodido/autoflags/README.md

 ### 🪃 Custom Type Handlers

-Declare options (flags, env vars, config file keys) with custom types.
+Declare options (flags, env vars, config file keys) with custom types by implementing two methods on your options struct.

 Just implement two methods on your options structs:

-- `Define<FieldName>` for defining the custom flag, its description, etc.
+- `Define<FieldName>`: return a `pflag.Value` that knows how to handle your custom type, along with an enhanced description.
-- `Decode<FieldName>` for converting any input to your custom type (or erroring out)
+- `Decode<FieldName>`: decode the input into your custom type.

 ```go
 type Environment string